kphongagsorn/apfell-payload/README.md

 # Apfell Payload
-Making Installer package payloads with Apfell
+Making an Installer package payload with Apfell

 [Blog post about it](https://kphongag.blogspot.com/2020/04/testing-with-apfell-javascript-for.html)